airbytehq/airbyte/airbyte-integrations/bases/base-normalization/README.md

    Run `dbt compile` and manually execute the SQL queries.
 This requires manual setup and validation, but allows you to quickly experiment with different inputs.
     1. You can substitute your preferred database/warehouse.
 This document will use Postgres because it's easy to set up.
+1. Run `dbt run` and verify that it generates the data correctly.
 1. Once `dbt run` succeeds, edit `stream_processor.py` until it generates the models you hand-wrote in step 1.
 1. Run the `test_normalization[DestinationType.POSTGRES-test_simple_streams]` integration test case.
 1. Run the full [integration test suite](#integration-tests).